Colonoscopy procedure | Detect Polyps, Cancer, & More

 What happens after a colonoscopy?

 After the process, you will need to stay in the recovery room for an hour or so for observation.
-Once the doctor feels it safe, you may be discharged and asked to resume your normal diet.
+Once the doctor feels it is safe, you may be discharged and asked to resume your normal diet.

 However, the doctor may advise you to rest for a day or so and avoid doing heavy work.
 Additionally, your doctor may also ask you to avoid certain blood-thinning medications temporarily.